Tricky1702/kOS-Scripts/kOS-Lib-Docs/README.md

 #Getting started on Windows

-(For this example, the KOS-Scripts repository is assumed to be located at `C:\kOS-Scripts`, you should adjust your path based on your actual repository location)
+(For this example, the kOS-Scripts repository is assumed to be located at `C:\kOS-Scripts`, you should adjust your path based on your actual repository location)

 1. If you don't already have Python installed, install the latest version in the